adriancs2/android.webview.upload.download/README.md

-# Android Web App built in WebView with support of upload and download
+# Build Android Web App With WebView and Support of Upload and Download

-A template of Android Web App project built in WebView with support of upload and download.
+A template of Android Web App project with WebView and support of upload and download.

 Blog Post: https://adriancs.com/mobile-app/943/build-a-simple-android-web-app-with-webview-supports-download-upload-feature/